Outcoding UNIX geniuses

 1. Identifying twins

-Determine if two binary trees of integers are equal.
+Determine if two binary trees storing integers in their leaf nodes are equal.

 data Tree a = Leaf a | Branch (Tree a) (Tree a) deriving Eq